Haya-Alwizrah/Steam-Recommendation-System/README.md

 The original values were stored as ranges (e.g., 1,000,000 ..
 2,000,000), which Pandas interpreted as object type.
 We created a function to split each range into its lower and upper bounds, then replaced the range with its average value.

 - `genres`, `categories`, `tags`:
 These columns contained multiple values within a single cell.
-We split each value into separate columns and added prefixes to the generated columns to avoid duplicate column names. generated columns count:
+We split each value into separate columns using one-hot encoding and added prefixes to the generated columns to avoid duplicate column names. generated columns count:
   - genres: 24
   - categories: 56